 Lights-Out Data Center of Major Computer Company: A manufacturer of mainframe computers had a data center running a wide variety of operating systems in a Lights-Out data center in California.
 They had a portfolio of around 800 open projects at all times, most of them small, and a churn rate (new projects in, old projects completed) of around 35% percent per week.
 Between the ProjectExperts’ Small Project Management workshop and the use of Small Project Guide, they improved system up-time by 10%, reduced project effort and costs by 20%, reduced Mean Time To Resolution by 26%, and increased team morale.
 With the time savings, they began addressing larger projects that had been languishing for years.

-Major Pharmaceutical Company: A multinational Pharmaceutical company adopted the Small Project Guide as part of their implementation of WiSDM, our Information Technology and Project Management methodology.
+Major Pharmaceutical Company: A multinational Pharmaceutical company adopted the Small Project Guide for all those project that were too small for a traditional methodology.
 In addition to their training in the USA, we performed workshops throughout Europe.
 While the USA sites had hundreds of practitioner at each site, most of the European sites were much smaller, and had many more small projects.
 This was about the time that ISO 9000, the quality processes standard, was rolling out in Europe, and this company adopted the Small Project Guide as their minimum project management method for all their sites, providing a very low-cost way of gaining compliance.

 Next Page: Learn the Crucial Issues of Small Projects!